amiru3f/deathnight-downloader/README.md

-# Awesome and simple resume support downloader for .NetCore
+# A Simple downloader for C# (NetCore)

 1- Can be used asynchronously

-2- Complete and useful events (Success, Failure, Error, Retry, NotFound, Found, Resume, Progress)
+2- Reactive, Event-Driven (Success, Failure, Error, Retry, NotFound, Found, Resume, Progress)

-3- Retry support
+3- Retry and resume support

 4- Progress percentage and file size can be monitored